cassidybargell/election_analytics/posts/week_2.md

 The economic downturn of 2020 cannot be entirely attributed to Trump's administration.
 Achen and Bartels discuss how voters consider an element of randomness in their evaluation of an incumbents economy [(Achen and Bartels)](https://muse-jhu-edu.ezp-prod1.hul.harvard.edu/book/64646).
 Based on economic numbers alone it is not clear how much of the 2020 economy voters will attribute to randomness.
 Blame for  the pandemic economy still may have a strong impact on the outcome of the election.

-**It is clear, however, from the examples explored above that normal predictive economic models may not be as powerful for the 2020 election as they perhaps have in previous elections.**
+**It is clear, however, from the examples explored above that normal predictive economic models may not be as powerful for the 2020 election as they perhaps have been in previous elections.**

 <hr>